-- First, it has a roof over the bird food which prevents most rain and snow.
+- First, it has a roof over the bird food, which prevents most rain and snow.
 And just in case any water does hit the food, there are many small drain holes in the bottom for immediate drainage.

 Large feeding area.

 - I have seen as many as three different species and six individual birds feeding at once!
-On the flipside, there is enough room that birds can sit on top of the birdseed while they eat.
-Unfortunately, this means that they tend to defecate all over their food. 🙁

-By utilizing a hook with suction cups, you can hang almost any small bird feeder from your window.
+By utilizing a hook with suction cups, you can hang almost ANY small bird feeder from your window.
 This means you can continuously experiment and change the feeder and food being offered.

 Here is something else I love about this window feeder hanger:

-They don’t leave a mess on my window!
+It doesn’t leave a mess on my window!